sammi-turner/Crab-BASIC/README.md

 cargo run example.txt
 ```

-from the rust project root folder or
+from the rust project root folder or enter

 ```
 ./crab_basic example.txt
 ```

-to run the script any directory containing both the binary and the source file.
+to run the script from any directory containing both the crab_basic binary and the source file.

 ### Print and Iprint